dairefinn/dairefinn/README.md

   <a href="https://github.com/dairefinn"><img src="https://visitor-badge.laobi.icu/badge?page_id=dairefinn.dairefinn"/></a>
 </h1>

 <p>I'm a software developer based in Mayo, Ireland working in many different languages and subjects.
-I previously worked at Frankli as a Senior Software Developer.
+I am currently working as a Software Engineer at Tines and previously worked at Frankli as a Senior Software Developer.
 I'm a big nerd.</p>

 <hr/>
 <div align="center">